ibm-cloud-docs/Cloudant/api/design_documents.md

 The `head` argument identifies the documents to be processed by the list function.

 The `req` argument contains additional information about the request.
-It enanbles you to create list functions that are more dynamic because they are based on additional factors such as query parameters or the user context.
+It enables you to create list functions that are more dynamic because they're based on additional factors such as query parameters or the user context.

 The values within the `req` argument are similar to the following [query parameters](/docs/Cloudant?topic=cloudant-query#ibm-cloudant-query-parameters).